History

 15m

-For 15 minute energy intervals when period is day (raises an error when tested on a number of other period/interval values)
+(raises an error when tested on a number of other period/interval values)

-The format for the end_date parameter value is "yyyy-mm-ddThh:mm:ss-hh:mm".
+parameter value is "yyyy-mm-ddThh:mm:ss-hh:mm".
 Specify your local time zone offset for best clarity.
 Universal time is accepted in the format "yyyy-mm-ddThh:mm:ssZ", but the time is converted to your local time zone, which could also change the date.

-When kind=power, the period parameter is not required, and is ignored if present.
-When kind=energy, the period parameter is required and the value determines the time span of the retrieved data items:
+parameter is required and the value determines the time span of the retrieved data items:

 day

-Total kWh for the day specified by end_date.
+Total kWh for the day specified by end_date

 week

-Total kWh for each day from the previous Monday to, and including, end_date.
+Total kWh for each day from the previous Monday to, and including, end_date

 month

-Total kWh for each day from the first of the month to, and including,end_date.
+Total kWh for each day from the first of the month to, and including,end_date

 year

-Total kWh for each calendar month from the previous January to, and including, end_date.
+Total kWh for each calendar month from the previous January to, and including, end_date

 lifetime